amiromicevic/SmartCodeReviews/README.md

 Processing

-	-runs after Data pipeline process successfully completes -it is the same custom C# executable that integrates via IronPython with Python code that loads semantic analysis model from file and runs it
+	-runs after Data pipeline process successfully completes -it is the same custom C# executable that integrates via IronPython with Python code that loads the saved semantic analysis and summary extraction model from file and runs it

 Insights